Variables¶

 1

 or any other specified value.
 The variable must have a numeric value.
-Otherwise the result isNaN
+Otherwise, the result isNaN

-.If no param to Increment is specified then
+.If no parameter is specified for Increment,

 1